DowntonCrabby/Data512/Course Project/Data Acquisition and Cleaning/wildfire/Readme.md

-# Wildfire Smoke Impact Analysis Project
+# Wildfire Data Cleaning and Distances Calculation

-## Project Overview

-This repository is part of a course project focusing on the analysis of wildfire smoke impacts on US cities.
-The goal of the project is to estimate the annual impact of wildfire smoke on a specific city, understand the broader implications, and eventually inform policy makers on potential mitigation strategies.
-This project is conducted in multiple parts, with this repository documenting **Part 1 - Common Analysis**, where all students analyze wildfire impacts with a focus on individual cities assigned to them.

-In Part 1, we estimate the annual wildfire smoke impact on our assigned city, **Tallahassee, Florida**, over the most recent 60 years of wildfire data (1961-2021).
+We are using the dataset to pull information on fires that are within 650 miles of  **Tallahassee, Florida**, over the most recent 60 years of wildfire data (1961-2021).
 We use the Combined Wildland Fire datasets provided by the US Geological Survey, supplemented by air quality data from the US EPA, to develop insights into the potential effects of wildfires on air quality.

-# Dataset Information
+## folder Structure
+-**main folder/**: python files that do the data acquisition and/or data cleaning
+- **created files/**: Folder containing the csvs that were created during the execution of the notebooks.

-## Wildfire Data
+## Input Data Wildfire Data
-This repository contains a subset of data and metadata files from a comprehensive geospatial dataset on wildland fires across the United States.
 The dataset was created by the USGS and is available on [ScienceBase](https://www.sciencebase.gov/catalog/item/61aa537dd34eb622f699df81).

-These datasets were created by combining 40 different, published wildland fire data sources.
-Each data source varies in spatial scale, spatial resolution, and time period.
-The purpose of this combined dataset is to merge these disparate wildfire datasets, using a unified set of attributes, into a single set of polygons with a single fire boundary for each unique fire.
-This approach aims to provide a more comprehensive and consolidated fire dataset than any individual dataset, while reducing duplicate fire polygons and attributes.

-The data files were too large to upload to this repo but the following describes the files that were used for analysis and exploration:
+The data files were too large to host on the github (as noted in the main readme)  but the following describes the files that were used for analysis and exploration:
-### Files

 #### 1. `USGS_Wildland_Fire_Combined_Dataset.json`